crossflag/CS3398-Betazoid-S2019/README.md

 ## Vision Statement

-Our team is developing DarkWeb as a plugin for anyone who want more control over how the coloring and brightness of content is displayed in their browser.
+Our team is developing DarkWeb as a plugin for anyone who wants more control over how the coloring and brightness of content is displayed in their browser.

 ## Outline